-Here is a summary of a list of the programs the City of Aspen is operating on renewable energy programs currently in place and future programs in development.
-For more information about the below topics, visit the City of Aspen website here.
+Here is a summary of the programs that the City of Aspen is operating on renewable energy programs currently in place and future programs in development.
+For more information about the below topics, visit the City of Aspen's climate action page.

-• Wind Power: The City of Aspen's Electric Utility purchases wind power from 7 wind turbines located in 3 states: South Dakota, Nebraska and Iowa.
-The Aspen Electric 100% renewable load is currently divided up as 46% hydroelectric, 53% wind power, 1% landfill gas.
+- Wind Power: The City of Aspen's Electric Utility purchases wind power from 7 wind turbines located in 3 states: South Dakota, Nebraska, and Iowa.
+The Aspen Electric 100% renewable load is currently divided up as 46% hydroelectric, 53% wind power, and 1% landfill gas.

 Other Municipal Environmental Initiatives: